Denise van Outen: Personal life

 From 1998 to 2001, she dated Jamiroquai lead singer Jay Kay.
-The couple were engaged,.
+The couple were engaged.
 The Jamiroquai song "Little L" is said to have been inspired by their break-up.

 From 2009 to 2015 (separated 2013), she was married to Any Dream Will Do winner Lee Mead.
-They have a daughter, Betsy, who was born in 2010.
-From July 2014, to January 2022, she was in a relationship with commodities trader Eddie Boxshall; they lived together in Chelmsford.
+They have a daughter, who was born in 2010.
+From July 2014 until January 2022, she was in a relationship with commodities trader Eddie Boxshall; they lived together in Chelmsford.

+In 2012, during an episode of Strictly Come Dancing, van Outen injured her neck after being dropped on her head during training.
+Surgeons had to remove her larynx in order to access her spine, which resulted in a scar on her throat.

 Van Outen has worked with charity.
-She actively supports Breast Cancer Care and Great Ormond Street Hospital.
+She supports Breast Cancer Care and Great Ormond Street Hospital.
 In 2009, Van Outen climbed Mount Kilimanjaro for Comic Relief, and in 2013 took part in a trek across the Great Wall of China for the Royal Marsden Hospital.